Rodolphe Töpffer: Biography

 Töpffer was born on 12 pluviôse of the seventh year of the French Republican calendar at ten hours after noon (« dix heures après midi »), that is on 31 January 1799, in Geneva, Léman, France.
 His father Wolfgang-Adam Töpffer was a painter and occasional caricaturist.
 His grandfather, Georg-Christoph, a master tailor, had come from Franconia and held a sock factory in Geneva.
-Rodolphe was educated in Paris from 1819 to 1820, then returned to Geneva and became a school teacher.
+Töpffer was educated in Paris from 1819 to 1820, then returned to Geneva and became a school teacher.
 By 1823, he established his own boarding school for boys.
 In 1832, he was appointed Professor of Literature at the University of Geneva.

-Relatively successful in his profession, Rodolphe gained fame from activities he pursued in his spare time.
+Relatively successful in his profession, Töpffer gained fame from activities he pursued in his spare time.
 He painted local landscapes in a style considered influenced by contemporary Romanticism.
 He wrote short stories and entertained his students by drawing caricatures.
 He collected these caricatures in books; the first of them, Histoire de Mr. Vieux Bois (The Story of Mr. Wooden Head), was completed by 1827 but not published until 1837.
 It was 30 pages, each containing one to six captioned panels.
 It was translated and republished in the United States in 1842 as The Adventures of Obadiah Oldbuck.
 The stories were reproduced by autography, a variation of lithography that allowed him to draw on specially prepared paper with a pen.
 The process allowed for a loose line, and was quicker and freer than the more common engraving process.

 Publications

-The comedic story was not originally intended for publication, but Rodolphe continued to create others in his spare time to entertain his acquaintances.
-Notable among them was Johann Wolfgang von Goethe who in 1831 persuaded Rodolphe to publish his stories.
+The comedic story was not originally intended for publication, but Töpffer continued to create others in his spare time to entertain his acquaintances.
+Notable among them was Johann Wolfgang von Goethe who in 1831 persuaded Töpffer to publish his stories.
 Seven of them were eventually published in newspaper form across Europe, but Goethe would not live to see them.